 Equality Act 2010 and schools guidance.

 The Equality Act 2010 protects people from discrimination and harassment.
-If someone thinks they have been discriminated against they may take their complaint to a court or Employment Tribunal (if they are an employee).
+If someone thinks they have been discriminated against they may take their grievance to a court or Employment Tribunal (if they are an employee).
 The act also places duties on public authorities (including establishments) to be pro-active about addressing inequalities.
 The Public Sector General Duty (Section 149) states that a public authority must give due regard to the need to:

 Eliminate discrimination, harassment, victimisation, and any other prohibited conduct.